gorkhadev/gorkha.dev/_tutorials/ruby/calculator-ruby.md

 In this tutorial, we are going to see how to build a simple calculator in Ruby.

-We will create a menu driven program where we ask user an option out of available options to perform specific operations.
+We will create a menu driven program where we ask user an option from the displayed options shown to perform specific operations.

 ## Demo